hamDrambus/Geant4_LAr_NBrS/Readme.txt

 2) FreeCAD, view3dscene or something else is recommended to view VRML2FILE (g4.wrl) visualization output.
 Otherwise refer to Geant4 visualization (configured from vis.mac)
 3) Gmsh v3 is required to create THGEM cell mesh (.geo file->.msh)
 4) Elmer is required to calculate electric field in cell using Gmsh output (.msh + .sif -> .results, .header, .nodes, .elements, .boundary).
+5) Python3 is required to run simulation scripts (RunSimulation.py) which streamline the workflow.
+In particlular, they invoke Gmsh and Elmer if correct script set-up and input files are used.
+After electric fields are calculated, settings.xml is automatically gererated using the field maps files from template settings and c++ geant4 simulation is finally run using it.
+The scripts are very readable and thus new simulation cases can be added as needed.
-5) gnuplot is recommended to quickly plot some simple files (such as electric fields).
+6) gnuplot is recommended to quickly plot some simple files (such as electric fields).
 There are some funcitons which plot data by connecting to gnuplot with pipe.
 Not required for running the application.

 =================================================
 To compile Geant4 code run cmake to create makefile: